blockchyp/blockchyp-php/README.md

 The API returns detailed information about a specific partner statement.
 Aggregate data is returned along with line item level data for each underlying merchant statement.

-Use the merchant statement id with the *Merchant Statement Detail* API and the *Partner Commission Breakdown* API to get the merchant statement and the card brand fee and misc cost breakdown respectively.
+Use the merchant invoice id with the *Merchant Statement Detail* API and the *Partner Commission Breakdown* API to get the merchant statement and the card brand fee cost breakdown respectively.